Economy of Guinea

 The economy of Guinea is dependent largely on agriculture and other rural activities.
-Guinea is richly endowed with good minerals, possessing an estimated quarter of the world's proven reserves of bauxite, more than 1.8 e9t of high-grade iron ore, significant diamond and gold deposits, and undetermined quantities of uranium.
+Guinea is richly endowed with minerals, possessing an estimated quarter of the world's proven reserves of bauxite, more than 1.8 e9t of high-grade iron ore, significant diamond and gold deposits, and undetermined quantities of uranium.
+In 2021, Guinea was the world's biggest exporter of Aluminium Ore ($3.2B/ Gold $5.5B) 2021 trade surplus was $4.3B.

 Guinea also has considerable potential for growth in the agricultural and fishing sectors.
 Land, water, and climatic conditions provide opportunities for large-scale irrigated farming and agroindustry.
 Remittances from Guineans living and working abroad and coffee exports account for the rest of Guinea's foreign exchanges industry.